The Law Society connects members of the public with the local legal profession and provides access to useful legal resources for the community.

 Other Legal Resources

 The Legal Practice Board of Western Australia has statutory responsibility for the admission, supervision and discipline (through the Legal Profession Complaints Committee) of all legal practitioners in Western Australia.
 To find out if a practitioner currently holds a practising certificate, enquire with the Legal Practice Board.
+The Law Society has also produced this Fact Sheet on unlawfully engaging in legal work.

 Members of the public who wish to make a complaint against a practitioner may contact the Legal Profession Complaints Committee.